NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 #SBATCH --account=A<account>
 env
 ```
+Allocating multiple nodes means that we will utilize a Ray cluster.
+A Ray cluster consists of a head node and a set of worker nodes.
+The head node needs to be started first, and the worker nodes are given the address of the head node to form the cluster.

 We want to run our agent training for 20 minutes (`SBATCH --time=00:20:00`), and on three Eagle CPU nodes (`SBATCH --nodes=3`).
 Every node will execute a single task (`SBATCH --tasks-per-node=1`), which will be executed on all 36 cores (`SBATCH --cpus-per-task=36`).
 Then, you need to set is the project account.
 You can always add more options, such as whether you want your experiment prioritized (`--qos=high`).